-Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population and Exclusions Measurement Period Data Source Measure Steward Blood sugar (HbA1c) testing for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 diagnosed with diabetes (type 1 and type 2) whose blood sugar was tested using an HbA1c test by a doctor or other health care provider at least once in the 1-year measurement period. observation, emergency department (ED) or non-acute inpatient setting with a diagnosis of diabetes on different dates during the measurement year or year prior; or, c. with one face-to-face encounter in an acute inpatient setting with a diagnosis of diabetes during the measurement year or year prior.
-Jul.
-2015 - Jun.
-2016 Washington Health Alliance database NCQA HEDIS® 2016 Data source for health plan results: Quality Compass NCQA HEDIS® 2017 Blood pressure control for people with diabetes Rate compared to NCQA benchmarks - higher rate is better The number of patients age 18 to 75 with diabetes (type 1 and type 2) who had a blood pressure reading taken during an outpatient visit or a nonacute inpatient encounter during the measurement year.
-Exclusions: Patients with gestational diabetes, steroid-induced diabetes, or polycystic ovaries who did not have any face-to-face encounters with a diagnosis of diabetes.
-For gestational and steroid-induced diabetes, the diagnosis can occur during the measurement year or the year prior to the measurement year.
-For patients with polycystic ovaries, the diagnosis can come at any point in the patient's history.
-All diagnoses must have occurred by the last day of the measurement year.
+Measure Name Score Methodology Numerator: Definition for Compliance of Measure Denominator: Definition of Eligible Population Measurement Period Data Source / Measure Steward Blood sugar (HbA1c) testing for people with diabetes Comparison of rate to statewide rate - higher rate is better The number of patients age 18 to 75 diagnosed with diabetes (type 1 and type 2) whose blood sugar was tested using an HbA1c test by a doctor or other health care provider at least once in the 1-year measurement period. different dates of service in an outpatient, observation, emergency department (ED) or non- acute inpatient setting with a diagnosis of diabetes on different dates during the measurement year or year prior; or, c. with 1 face-to-face encounter in an acute inpatient setting with a diagnosis of diabetes during the measurement year or year prior.
 Jan.
-2016 - Dec.
-2016 NCQA Quality Compass Not generated from Alliance database due to need for clinical data.
-NCQA HEDIS® 2017
+2018 - Dec.
+2018 Washington Health Alliance database / NCQA HEDIS® 2018 NCQA Quality Compass® / NCQA HEDIS® 2019 Blood pressure control for people with diabetes Rate compared to NCQA benchmarks - higher rate is better The percentage of patients 18-75 years of age with diabetes (type 1 and type 2) whose most recent blood pressure level taken during the measurement year is <140/90 mm Hg.
+Jan.
+2018 - Dec.
+2018 NCQA Quality Compass [®] / NCQA HEDIS [®] 2019